VenuPabbuleti/FPGA-IMPLEMENTATION/11_Controlling All Displays/README.md

 # CONTROLLING ALL SEVEN SEGMENT DISPLAYS

+🔵**Project Overview**

+Leveraging Verilog HDL and Xilinx Vivado, I designed a system that allows individual control of each of the 8 seven-segment displays on the Nexys4 DDR board using switches for input.

+🔵**Understanding Seven-Segment Displays**

+Seven-segment displays are widely used in digital devices for displaying decimal numbers and some characters.
+Each display consists of 7 LEDs (segments) arranged in a pattern that can be turned on or off to form different numbers or characters.

+🔵**FPGA Implementation**

+**1. Verilog Design:** I wrote Verilog code to interpret switch inputs and control the segments of each of the 8 displays accordingly.

+**2. Switch Input:** The switches on the Nexys4 DDR board are used to input binary values that determine which segments of the displays are lit.

+**3. Display Control:** The Verilog code manages the multiplexing of the displays, allowing all 8 displays to be controlled individually from the same set of switches.

+🔵 Features and Functionality

+**🔹Binary to Segment Mapping:** The switches represent binary input which is then decoded to control the segments of the displays, allowing various numbers and characters to be displayed.

+**🔹Multiplexing:** To efficiently manage the displays, a multiplexing technique is used to control all 8 displays with a minimal number of input switches.

+**🔹Interactive Control:** Users can interactively change the switch positions to dynamically update the displayed values across all 8 seven-segment displays.

+##

 => Here,Implementation of Binary to hexa conversion

 => 8 Seven Segment displays are controlled by 8 switches